You are here:

 Iemanjá Brown and Miriam Atkin, “Introduction,” in Audre Lorde, “‘I teach myself in outline’: Notes, Journals, Syllabi, and an Excerpt from Deotha,” Contributors Iemanjá Brown and Miriam Atkin, https://cuny.manifoldapp.org/projects/audre-lorde-i-teach-myself-in-outline-cuny-lf; Martha Biondi, Black Revolution on Campus (Oakland: University of California Press, 2012); Tahir Butt, “You are Running a De Facto Segregated University" in The Strange Careers of the Jim Crow North: Segregation and Struggle outside of the South, ed.
 Brian Purnell and Jeanne Theoharis with Komozi Woodard (New York: New York University Press, 2019). ↩︎

-Tags: women's activism, Black people, Latinx people, protests", curriculum, bilingual education, Spanish language, organizing, Harlem, teacher quality,
+Tags: women's activism, Black people, Latinx people, protest, curriculum, bilingual education, Spanish language, organizing, Harlem, teacher quality

 Date: May 1969